 Image Credit: momjunction.com

+Another key kids rock climbing essential is the harness.
 The harness allows you to tie into the rope securely and efficiently.
 The type of rock climbing your child will be doing will determine what kind of harness they need.
 In choosing the one that’s right for your child, the key things to keep in mind are comfort and weight.
-You should be looking for a nicely padded waist band as well as comfortable leg loops.
+Furthermore, you should be looking for a nicely padded waist band as well as comfortable leg loops.

 It’s very important that your child’s harness fits them correctly, is new and has no defects.